TargetProcess/taucharts-docs/basic/composite.md

 ## Composite charts

-TauCharts API focused on flexible composition architecture instead of rich taxonomy of chart types like many other libraries.
+TauCharts API focuses on flexible composition architecture instead of rich taxonomy of chart types like many other libraries.

-Such an approach allows to build a facet charts by nesting coordinates into coordinates recursively as well as display many different elements (e.g. points, bars, lines) on the chart grid.
+This approach allows to build a facet charts by nesting coordinates into coordinates recursively as well as display many different elements (e.g. points, bars, lines) on the chart grid.

-Once you understand the composition principles you can build even a facet of facets of facets if you find such a visualization useful.
+When you understand the composition principles, you can build even a facet of facets of facets if you find such a visualization useful.

 There are 2 ways of composition supported:
 1. Composition in depth.
 You can insert COORDS.RECT into COORDS.RECT to get a facet chart.
 2. Horizontal composition.
-The API allows to display several chart elements on one grid.
-Separate axes and shared common axes are possible.
+API allows to display several chart elements on one grid.
+It means that separate axes and shared common axes are possible.

-First type of charts is explained in details in [Facets](../basic/facet.html) chapter.

-Let's focus on second type.
-The COORDS.RECT item has *unit* property.
-It can contain an array of nested elements (points, lines, nested coordinates etc.)
+[Facets](../basic/facet.html) are explained in another chapter.
+So let's focus on the second type.
+The [COORDS.RECT](../advanced/coordinates.md) item has *unit* property.
+It can contains an array of nested [elements](../advanced/elements.md) (points, lines, nested coordinates etc.)

 #### Example 1: Several elements on same data